Compute-and-Forward: Harnessing Interference through Structured Codes: Abstract

 \section{Abstract}

 Interference is usually viewed as an obstacle to communication in wireless networks.
 This paper proposes a new strategy, compute-and-forward, that exploits interference to obtain significantly higher rates between users in a network.
 The key idea is that relays should decode linear functions of transmitted messages according to their observed channel coefficients rather than ignoring the interference as noise.
 After decoding these linear equations, the relays simply send them towards the destinations, which given enough equations, can recover their desired messages.
 The underlying codes are based on nested lattices whose algebraic structure ensures that integer combinations of codewords can be decoded reliably.
 Encoders map messages from a finite field to a lattice and decoders recover equations of lattice points which are then mapped back to equations over the finite field.
 This scheme is applicable even if the transmitters lack channel state information.
-Its potential is demonstrated through examples drawn from cooperative communication including distributed MIMO and wireless network coding.